MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/manage-deployment-pipelines.md

 #customer intent: As a developer, I want to learn how to use deployment pipelines in Fabric so that I can manage my development process efficiently.
 ---

-# Develop with deployment pipelines
+# Choose the best CI/CD scenario for your Fabric workspace

 The goal of this article is to present Fabric developers with different options for building CI/CD processes in Fabric, based on common customer scenarios.
-This article focuses more on the *continuous delivery* (CD) of the CI/CD process.
-For a discussion on the *continuous integration* (CI) part, see [Git integration workspaces](../git-integration/manage-branches.md).
+This article focuses more on the *continuous deployment* (CD) of the CI/CD process.
+For a discussion on the *continuous integration* (CI) part, see [Manage Git branches](../git-integration/manage-branches.md).

 While this article outlines several distinct options, many organizations take a hybrid approach.